Labour Party (Turkey): Split in the Peoples' Democratic Party (HDP)

 The Labour Party (EMEP) had been a member of the Peoples' Democratic Congress and had participated in the establishment of the HDP in 2012.
 However, the EMEP released a statement on 17 June 2014, announcing a split with the HDP.
 The split was attributed to the restructuring of the Kurdish nationalist Peace and Democracy Party into a local-only party under the new name Democratic Regions Party (DBP), while the BDP's parliamentary caucus would be integrated into the HDP.
 This would, in turn, require the HDP's constitution to be altered in order to ensure greater compliance and conformity with the ideology of the BDP.
 This caused the EMEP to formally announce their secession from the HDP, but stated that they would continue their participation with the HDK.
 Despite the split, the Labour Party endorsed the HDP presidential candidate Selahattin Demirtaş for the 2014 presidential election and also announced that they would not be running in the June 2015 general election.

-Electoral results
+Elections

-The party participated in 1999 General Elections, getting 51,756 votes, i.e. 0.17% of the total vote.
-In 2007 EMEP became a constituent party in the Thousand Hopes Alliance formed around DEHAP.
-The aim of the alliance was to present its candidates to the Turkish Parliament as independents in order to circumvent the 10% threshold which has been introduced in the Turkish Constitution in 1982.
-At the 2007 General Elections, the party gathered 26,574 votes, or 0.08 of the popular vote.
+The party participated in the 1999 General Elections, getting 51,756 votes, i.e. 0.17% of the total vote.
+In 2007, EMEP became a constituent party in the Thousand Hopes Alliance formed around DEHAP.
+The aim of the alliance was to present its candidates to the Turkish Parliament as independents in order to circumvent the electoral threshold of 10% which had been introduced in the Turkish Constitution in 1982.
+At the 2007 General Elections, the party gathered 26,574 votes, or 0.08% of the popular vote.